ucsf-web-services/shoestring/CONTRIBUTING.md

 1. Make sure you have a [GitHub account](https://github.com/signup/free).
 2. Fork the repository in GitHub with the 'Fork' button.
+3. Clone your forked repo locally and cd into your working directory
+3. Run ```./installer.sh``` in the shoestring directory to install all dependencies.
+* note: ./installer.sh is currently only setup for osx machines.

 ### Commit Message